 The estimated cost for the planned preventative maintenance for the E. Medical Center Drive Bridge over the Wolverine Line tracks is \$1,918,000.
-A breakdown of the estimated cost is listed below:
+A breakdown of the estimated cost is listed below (which includes inflation at 3% per year and railroad flagging costs):